pcafrica/advanced_programming_2025-2026/lectures/11/11-py_classes_modules.md

 Other than logging and timing/profiling, decorators can be used to **add validation checks for input parameters** and **output cleanup** to functions or methods, or to implement **caching** mechanisms, where the result of a function is stored for a specific set of inputs, and subsequent calls with the same inputs can return the cached result.

-In conclusion, decorators provide a flexible and elegant way to enhance the behavior of functions in Python.
+Overall, decorators provide a flexible and elegant way to enhance the behavior of functions and classes in Python.
 While creating custom decorators may not be a daily necessity, understanding them is crucial for leveraging Python's full potential.

 ---